Esophagus: Fundoplication

 - Most Common Cause Requiring Surgery: Wrap Too Tight

-- Tx: Liquid/Soft Diet Until Symptomatic Resolution
+- Tx: Liquid/Soft Diet Until Symptomatic Resolution- If Fails: Dilation

 - If Unable to Tolerate Secretions Requires Return to the OR Due to Wrap Being Too Tight